[Yamagata Prefecture] 5 Recommended Beaches in Yamagata Prefecture! While the coastline is the shortest in Tohoku, it's packed with unique beaches!

 Hakusan Island, the symbol of Yura Coast

-This island, also known as the ``Enoshima of Tohoku'', is connected to the Yura Coast by a red bridge, and you can walk around the island in about an hour, and from Hakusan Shrine located on top of the stone steps, you can see Tobishima offshore.
+Also known as the "Enoshima of Tohoku," this island is connected to Yura Coast by a red bridge, and you can walk around the island in about an hour.
+From Hakusan Shrine, located at the top of the stone steps, you can see Tobishima Island offshore

 • Facility name: Hakusan Island (Yura Marine Fishing Pond, Sea Terrace Yura Iso no Kaze)